-I am Marc Pradel Miquel, urban sociologist and assistant professor in the department of Sociological theory, philosophy of law and methodology of social sciences in the Univesitat de Barcelona.
-I am also:
+I am Marc Pradel Miquel, urban sociologist and tenure-elegible lecturer in the department of Sociology in the Univesitat de Barcelona.
+I am / I have been also:

 - Board member of the RC21 as young researchers representative (2010-2014) and ordinary member (2014-2018)